-An interesting thing happens when I'm working on a new writing project.
+An interesting thing happens when I'm working on a new piece of fiction.
 I say interesting because I'm afraid that if I complain, it will stop happening.
 I'm that terrified of my muse, you see.

 What has made them even more real to me is that I'm writing their parts for particular actors; I know not only what they look like, I also know their body language, their mannerisms, their speech patterns and the subtle nuances of their facial movements.
 The eyes, especially.
 As far as I'm concerned, this is the only way to write.
 I used this device when I wrote my novel and it made the characters very real to other people, as well as myself.